 Restricted stock refers to the right to own stock, but with predetermined restrictions.
 Restricted stock doesn’t “vest” until certain conditions are met, fully.
 These conditions could be fulfilling performance goals or sticking with the company for a specific period of time.

-The taxes on a restricted stock is dependent on how it was acquired.
+The taxes on restricted stock is dependent on how it was acquired.
 If the stock was granted to an employee as opposed to it being purchased at the FMV (fair market value), the employee would need to pay taxes (which could be very expensive) when they decide to exercise the equity (vest).

 Looking to Make the Best Decision For Your Startup?